eecheonwu/ssot_centric_framework/README.md

 architecture decisions, implementation strategy, source code, testing, and future system changes.

-This framework is created using the AI-native software Engineering toolkit ( A set of AI agent skills) specially created for Agentic Software Engineering.
-Download the AI Agent Skills toolkit and place in your agent skills folder for your AI Agent Coder.

 The framework separates:

 - SSOT: System understanding and architectural truth